-The amazing success of this weekend’s Sport Relief, which has so far raised over £50 m, is a fantastic example for all charities of the benefits of a successful media strategy.
+The amazing success of this weekend’s Sport Relief, which has so far raised over £50 m, is a fantastic example for all charities of the benefits of a successful media strategy for charities.

 Without the media, who would have known about John Bishop’s extraordinary challenge, or the awful plight of children without access to vaccines in Sierra Leone.